awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

 1. Choose **Edit in AWS Organizations** to view additional details and edit the SCP in the Organizations console\.
 For more information, see [Updating an SCP](https://docs.aws.amazon.com/organizations/latest/userguide/create-policy.html#update_policy) in the *AWS Organizations User Guide*\.

-## Viewing Information for Organizations \(AWS CLI\)<a name="access_policies_access-advisor-viewing-orgs-cli"></a>
+## Viewing information for Organizations \(AWS CLI\)<a name="access_policies_access-advisor-viewing-orgs-cli"></a>

 You can use the AWS CLI to retrieve service last accessed information for your Organizations root, OU, account, or policy\.

 **To view Organizations service last accessed information \(AWS CLI\)**

 1. Use your Organizations master account credentials with the required IAM and Organizations permissions, and confirm that SCPs are enabled for your root\.
-For more information, see [Things to Know About Last Accessed Information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.
+For more information, see [Things to know about last accessed information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.

 1. Generate a report\.
 The request must include the path of the Organizations entity \(root, OU, or account\) for which you want a report\.
 You can optionally include an `organization-policy-id` parameter to view a report for a specific policy\.
 The command returns a `job-id` that you can then use in the `get-organizations-access-report` command to monitor the `job-status` until the job is complete\.
    + [aws iam generate\-organizations\-access\-report](https://docs.aws.amazon.com/cli/latest/reference/iam/generate-organizations-access-report.html)